 The capsules were fitted with utilities before being shipped to the building site, where they were assembled.
 Each capsule was attached independently and cantilevered from the shaft so that any capsule could be removed easily without affecting the others.
 The capsules are all-welded lightweight steel-truss boxes clad in galvanized, rib-reinforced steel panels, which were coated with rust-preventative paint and finished with a coat of Kenitex glossy spray after processing.

-The cores are made in reinforced concrete.
-From the basement to the second floor, ordinary concrete was used; above those levels, lightweight concrete was used.
+The cores are made of reinforced concrete.
+From the basement to the second floor, ordinary concrete was used; lightweight concrete was used above those levels.
 Shuttering consists of large panels, the height of a single story of the tower.
 Because of the pattern in which two days of steel-frame work were followed by two days of precast-concrete work, the staircase was completely operational by the time the framework was finished.
 On-site construction of the elevators was shortened by incorporating the 3-D frames, the rails, and anchor indicator boxes in the precast concrete elements and by employing prefabricated cages.

 Preservation Vs. Demolition of the Nakagin Capsule Tower

 The capsules can be individually removed or replaced.
 In 2006, when demolition was being considered, it was estimated that renovation would require around 6.2 million yen per capsule.

 80% of the capsule owners must approve demolition, which was first achieved on April 15, 2007.
 A majority of capsule owners, citing squalid, cramped conditions and asbestos concerns, voted to demolish the building and replace it with a much larger, more modern tower.